Francisco Javier Echeverría: Interim Presidency

 Echeverria did not accomplish anything of notability during his short presidency amidst an insurrection he was not able to defeat or even mitigate.
 Ex-President Bustamante, as a last resort decided to proclaim his support for the federal system in order to divide his opposition.
 The ploy did not work, but did disillusion Echeverria a staunch supporter of the centralist system, who subsequently resigned.
 The insurgents were triumphant and Bustamante officially surrendered power through the Estanzuela Accords on October 6, 1841.

 Later life

-He was elected to Congress in 1850 through which he continued to champion his conservative ideals.
+He was elected to the Mexican Congress in 1850, where he continued to champion his conservative ideals.
 He was a member of many charity organizations and was also president of the Academy of San Carlos which he saved from ruin and which then flourished into a well furnished institution with European teachers.
 He also founded a reformatory for young men.
 Echeverria died on September 17, 1855, at the age of fifty five.